This code is part of KQCircuits

 london_penetration_depth: float = 0

-quadratic_approximation: bool = False
+quadratic_approximation: bool = True

 second_kind_basis: bool = False